-Dana Allen-Greil oversees digital outreach activities at the National Gallery of Art.
-She specializes in leveraging technology to help nonprofits engage constituents, demonstrate value, and stay relevant.
-Her past positions include: Account Director at Ogilvy Public Relations; Adjunct Faculty in Museum Studies at The George Washington University and Johns Hopkins University; Chief of Digital Outreach and Engagement at the Smithsonian’s National Museum of American History; and Online Communications & Publishing Coordinator at the Kaiser Family Foundation.
+Dana Allen-Greil leads organizations in using digital tools to engage the people they aim to serve.
+She is currently Chief of Web and Social Media at the National Archives.
+Past positions include: Senior Digital Outreach Producer at the National Gallery of Art; Account Director at Ogilvy Public Relations; Adjunct Faculty in Museum Studies at The George Washington University and Johns Hopkins University; Chief of Digital Outreach and Engagement at the Smithsonian’s National Museum of American History; and Online Communications & Publishing Coordinator at the Kaiser Family Foundation.
 Dana holds a B.A. in English from St. Mary’s College of Maryland and an M.A. in Museum Studies from The George Washington University.